-BCR also require a compliance infrastructure, including governance mechanisms, data protection officers (DPOs), training and communication, audits and assessments and, in general, follow the essential elements of accountability and corporate compliance programs.
-Thus, corporate rules like the BCR are, in essence, an accountability mechanism.
-As such, they should be implemented more widely, especially in light of similar accountability mechanisms, such as the APEC Cross-Border Privacy Rules (CBPR), with which corporate rules could be made interoperable (see below).
+BCR also require a comprehensive privacy program and compliance infrastructure, including governance mechanisms, data protection officers (DPOs), policies and procedures, training and communication, audits and assessments and, in general, follow the essential elements of accountability and corporate compliance programs.
+Thus, corporate rules like the BCR are, in essence, an accountability mechanism, which ensures compliance with local law, as well as adequate protection for data transferred across borders.
+As such, they should be implemented more widely, especially in light of similar accountability mechanisms, such as the APEC CBPR, with which corporate rules could be made interoperable (see below).